Does a Home Warranty Cover Termites?

 Does a Home Warranty Cover Termite

 Termites are among the most unwanted home invaders.
+Every year termites cause billions of dollars in structural damage, and property owners spend over two billion dollars to treat them.
 Any insect or rodent infestation can make for a headache, but termites can cause significant and lasting damage to your home.
 Depending on the extent and location of the infestation, termites can create problems that cost tens of thousands of dollars to adequately resolve.

 Protect What’s Most Important With